AtomDB/pyatomdb/pyatomdb/docs/installation.rst

 .. warning::
   pycURL issues can arise when installing.
 If your install above worked without errors, then you are fine.
-If you encountered errors, and they are related to pycurl, you will need to consult your system's package managed (or conda if that is what you are using) and install pycurl separately - e.g. ``conda install pycurl``.
+If you encountered errors, and they are related to pycurl, you will need to consult your system's package manager (or conda if that is what you are using) and install pycurl separately - e.g. ``conda install pycurl``.

   I'm not sure why this refuses to install directly with pip sometimes, but it seems to be a recurring feature.

 ----------------